enso-org/enso/docs/CONTRIBUTING.md

 ```

 We need to set `enso-version` to a value that will represent the development
 version.
-It should be different from enso versions that were already released.
+It should be different from Enso versions that were already released.
 In this case, we chose the `0.0.0-SNAPSHOT`.
 The project manager will look for
-the appropriate subdirectory in the engines directory of the distribution.
+the appropriate subdirectory in the engines directory of the distribution
-Distribution paths are printed when you run project manager with `-v` verbose
+folder.
+Distribution paths are printed when you run project manager with `-v`
-logging.
+verbose logging.

 ```bash
 $ ./built-distribution/enso-project-manager-0.2.12-SNAPSHOT-linux-amd64/enso/bin/project-manager -v